Place of Origin:

-Reapers were beings linked to time itself. they searched for temporal paradoxes.
+Reapers were beings linked to time itself.
+They searched for temporal paradoxes.
 If the balance of time was disrupted, they would be drawn out in force to remove the offending element.

-The Reapers were flying gargoyle-like beings with red eyes, two wings, two claws below their wings that could break through stone, mouths on their chests, tails that resembled a scythe and dark brown, tough scaly skin. they lived in the Time Vortex, (Father’s Day) as well as the Morass.
+The Reapers were flying gargoyle-like beings with red eyes, two wings, two claws below their wings that could break through stone, mouths on their chests, tails that resembled a scythe and dark brown, tough scaly skin.
+They lived in the Time Vortex, (Father’s Day) as well as the Morass.
 (The Crimson Hand)

 According to the Ninth Doctor, there was nothing in the entire universe which could harm them.
-Despite these powers, the Reapers were material creatures, at least in this world, and could be blocked. they could not pass through solid objects.
+Despite these powers, the Reapers were material creatures, at least in this world, and could be blocked.
+They could not pass through solid objects.
 Older objects, such as a church, were more effective barriers.
-As damage to time in the form of time paradoxes accumulated, it allowed them entry. they could also be banished if the timeline was repaired.
+As damage to time in the form of time paradoxes accumulated, it allowed them entry.
+They could also be banished if the timeline was repaired.
 If this happened, everything would return to as it was before and memories of the Reapers would disappear and the creatures they killed would be restored to life.
 (Father’s Day)